Open-MBEE/exec-ve/README.md

 For more information, please consult the Gruntfile.js and the links at the bottom.

-## Configuration
-_(added View Editor 4.7)_

-You can now configure view editor to work with external sites.
-This is done using the configuration file located in `app/config`.
-It is recommended that you create your own configuration file by copying `config.example.js` and replacing it with:  `config.<your_env_here>.js`.
-To deploy view editor using this custom file, use `--env <your_env_here>` appended to your `grunt` command (e.g. `grunt release:docker --env=prod`).

-For more information regarding the available configuration options see (`app/config/config.example.js`).

 ## Building and Running with Docker
 To build the container, run the following command: `docker build -t ve .`.